SatoshiPortal/lwk-dart/README.md

 # lwk_dart
-A dart/flutter library with language bindings for rust library [lwk](https://github.com/Blockstream/lwk)` - Liquid Wallet Kit.
+A dart/flutter library with language bindings for rust library [lwk](https://github.com/Blockstream/lwk) - Liquid Wallet Kit.

 ## BREAKING CHANGE FROM 0.1.3 -> 0.1.4

 If you are currently using 0.1.3 - updating to 0.1.4 will create a breaking change that will make it difficult for you to spend your existing utxos.

 If you are using 0.1.3 sweep your wallets before updating.

+### legacy branch

+To access legacy 0.1.3 wallets, use the legacy branch.

 ## Usage